stand-art/jaxn/Specification.md

 #### Notes

 The formats are described in [RFC 3339](https://tools.ietf.org/html/rfc3339), additional restrictions apply.
 The represented date, time or timestamp must be valid, e.g. not `2000-02-30`.
+Leap second support is optional, an implementation may choose not to support leap-seconds.
 For interoperability, it is best *not* to use leap-seconds.

 The precision of fractional seconds is implementation specific, but at least millisecond precision must be implemented.
 Nanosecond precision is recommended.
-If the value contains greater precision than the implementation can support, the additional precision must be truncated, not rounded.
+If the value contains greater precision than the implementation can support, the additional fractional second digits must be truncated, not rounded.
+Round trips may truncate fractional second digits, or add trailing zeros if necessary.

+Two offset date-time values are considered equal when both the local date-time part as well as the offset are equal.
+The values `2000-01-01T00:02:00+00:00` and `2000-01-01T00:00:00+02:00` are *not* considered equal in JAXN.
+The offsets `+00:00`, `-00:00` and `Z` represent the same offset value, a round trip may interchange them.

 Each type is a unique type and shall not be confused with the others.
 A round-trip must retain the type.

 ## Binary Data